Jessie Leu, LPCC-S, LICDC, CAS

 What do you enjoy most about practicing medicine?

 The world is hard enough, and I think having at least one solid person in your life that you can go to and just be unapologetically you and not have that fear of judgment - I want to be one of those people.
 My biggest motivator for getting into this field was my dad, who struggled with mental health and addiction and passed away in 2014.
 He was never in counseling, and I know that would have helped him tremendously.
 Growing up, I found that counseling can be super helpful.
-In my family, especially on my dad's side, it was all about putting stuff under the rug and appearance - he never had addiction treatment, never had counseling, it was just medication from a doctor and hope for the best, and that doesn't go well.
-When I worked in substance use, I encountered clients that reminded me of him very much, so it was kind of being able to see my dad and spend time with him a little bit.
-It's almost like I get a healing moment with it - I help them, and it helps me help them.
+In my family, especially on my dad's side, it was all about putting stuff under the rug and focusing on appearance - he never had addiction treatment, never had counseling, it was just medication from a doctor and hope for the best, and that doesn't go well.
+When I worked in substance use, I encountered clients that reminded me of him very much, so it was kind of being able to see my dad and help him through others.